project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/jslibrary.md

   Which is used reset the current actor value with new actor

 <pre>
- @param {actor} Object    - If the actor is undefined then library will reset to previous event actor value.
+ @param {actor} Object    - If the actor is undefined then library is reset to previous event actor value.
  $t.resetActor(actor)
 </pre>